guru-das-s/guru-das-s.github.io/content/blog/vscode-vim-config.md

 Title: Configuring the Visual Studio Code vim extension
 Date: Fri Sep 1 19:01:05 2023 -0700
+tldr: A couple of minimal configs for vim emulation on VS Code

 I just installed Visual Studio Code (VS Code) on my Arch Linux machine, and one of the first things I did was to install the `vim` extension.